The Gay Parenting Assistance Program (GPAP) of Men Having Babies

 The program consists of two tiers of assistance - one provides modest help to boost the efforts of all qualified applicants, and the other grants more substantial assistance to a select group:

-- The Stage I / Journey Booster program provides all prospective parents who qualify based on income and other criteria access to discounted services donated to the prospective parent by IVF, surrogacy, egg donation and legal service providers.
+- The Stage I / Journey Booster program provides prospective parents who qualify based on financial need and other criteria access to discounted services donated to the prospective parent by IVF, surrogacy, egg donation and legal service providers.
 More than one hundred couples or individuals worldwide are approved to such discounts annually.

 Currently residents of the USA, Canada, Israel and those of several European countries have full access to GPAP’s benefits, while residents of several other countries are limited to Stage I only.
 Arrangements are being made to extend full eligibility to residents of additional countries, pending cooperation with local LGBT organizations there.

 The detailed rules regarding fund distribution and eligibility can be viewed here.

 In an effort to promote transparency and affordability, MHB gathered hundreds of surveys that provided feedback and ratings of agencies and clinics.
 The detailed feedback includes satisfaction levels, effectiveness measures, and real cost figures that already helped many save tens of thousand dollars by identifying affordable effective providers and creating downward pricing pressure.